HewlettPackard/OpenShift-on-SimpliVity/README.md

 ## Persistent Storage

 By default the OpenShift installer configures a default storage class which uses the vSphere Cloud Provider.
 This provider does not support the [ReadWriteMany](https://docs.openshift.com/container-platform/4.1/installing/installing_vsphere/installing-vsphere.html#installation-registry-storage-config_installing-vsphere) access mode which is required by the Image Registry.
 For this reason, the `site.yml` playbook deploys an NFS virtual machine which exports a number of NFS shares.
 The Image Registry service will use one of these.
 The number of shares that the playbooks creates can be customized using the variable `group_vars/all/vars.yml/num_nfs_shares`.
 Only one share is required by the Image Registry service.
-Use vSphere volumes in your apps if you don't need `ReadWriteMany` access mode
+Use vSphere volumes in your apps if you don't need `ReadWriteMany` access mode.

 # Customization

 The installation of the control plane is finished.
 You are ready to start the customization of your deployment as explained here: <https://docs.openshift.com/container-platform/4.1/installing/install_config/customizations.html#customizations>

 Note The kubeconfig and kubeadmin-password files are located in the `auth` folder under your `install_dir` directory (specified in `group_vars/all/vars.yml`).
 The kubeconfig file is used to set environment variables needed to access the OCP cluster via the command-line.
 The kubeadmin-password file contains the password for the "kubeadmin" user, which may be useful for logging into the OCP cluster via the web console.

 A number of playbooks are provided which will help you with the customization.
 Let's start with LDAP integration.